KW-Cloud-Tech/ConformityCostRules/README.md

 This script calls the Trend Micro Cloud One Conformity API: https://github.com/cloudconformity/documentation-api

 Run the script from the terminal.
+You can enter Conformity account ids as arguments to only scan those accounts.

 `$ ./CostRuleData <accountIDArgument>`